docsdevbr/symfony-doc-pt-br/best_practices.rst

 Consider using ``app.`` as the prefix of your :ref:`parameters <configuration-parameters>` to avoid collisions with Symfony and third-party bundles/libraries parameters.
-Then, use just one or two words to describe the purpose of the parameter:
+Then, use only one or two words to describe the purpose of the parameter:

 .. code-block:: yaml